idstam/godiode/README.md

   -verbose
     	verbose output
   -resendcount
-        how many times to re-transmit from the sender -resendmanifest
+        how many times to re-transmit from the sender (sender only) -resendmanifest
-        resend the manifest between every file -fakepacketlosspercent
+        resend the manifest between every file (sender only) -fakepacketlosspercent
-        randomly drop packages
+        randomly drop packages (sender only) -keepbrokenfiles
-  -keepbrokenfiles
-        rename broken received temp files instead of deleting them -savemanifestpath string
+        rename broken received temp files instead of deleting them (receiver only) -savemanifestpath string
-        save the transfer manifest to disk, works both both ends -hashalgo
+        save the transfer manifest to disk
+  -hashalgo
         hashing algorithm for validating files. [sha256, sha1, md5, none] default is sha256
+  -include
+        glob filter for files to include, can be used multiple times (sender only) -exclude
+        glob filter for files to exclude, can be used multiple times (sender only)
 ```
 #### Receiver
 Replace eth0 with nic connected to diode, received data will end up in ./in